perracodex/ktor-config/README.md

 ) : IConfigCatalogSection
 ```

-#### 2. Define the catalog class that will hold the configuration data classes.
+### 2. Define the main catalog data class.
-The catalog class **must** implement the `IConfigCatalog` interface.
-It should contain the top level configuration sections.
+The catalog data class holds all the top-level settings.
+It **must** implement the `IConfigCatalog` interface.

 ```kotlin
 data class ConfigurationCatalog(